Josegs95/MyMovieList/README.md

 <h2>To-Do:</h2>

-- Rename user list.
-- Delete user list.
+- Remove multimedia from list
 - (Optional):
   - Proccess all pages of each API request
   - Add Guest session compatibility for the API: [Link](https://developer.themoviedb.org/docs/authentication-guest-sessions)